Which place is cheaper, Barcelona or Cadiz?

 Barcelona is bigger, and its population is about 12 times larger than the population of Cadiz.
 When comparing the population of Cadiz vs. Barcelona, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Barcelona and Cadiz are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Cadiz because of the beaches and the family-friendly experiences.
 Also, the beaches, the city activities, the music scene, and the family-friendly experiences are the main draw to Barcelona this time of year.

 Cadiz is around the same temperature as Barcelona in the summer.
-The temperature in Cadiz is usually 25°C (77°F) in July, and Barcelona stays around 23°C (73°F).
+The daily temperature in Cadiz averages around 25°C (77°F) in July, and Barcelona fluctuates around 23°C (73°F).

 It's quite sunny in Barcelona.
 The sun comes out a lot this time of the year in Cadiz.
 Cadiz usually receives more sunshine than Barcelona during summer.
 Cadiz gets 356 hours of sunny skies, while Barcelona receives 308 hours of full sun in the summer.

 In July, Cadiz usually receives less rain than Barcelona.
 Cadiz gets 0 mm (0 in) of rain, while Barcelona receives 22 mm (0.9 in) of rain each month for the summer.